canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 #### Support for the Local Economy and Communities

 Depending on the dynamics of a software industry in a particular locality, OSS use may better support local businesses in the area.
 Because OSS is openly available, distributable, and modifiable, a wider breadth of smaller “support service” businesses may provide commercial services.
 Rather than a single vendor providing the warranty and technical support, any competent local IT business can provide these services.
 Rather than a single vendor being the only party in a position to customize software, a local consulting or software development business can provide specialized versions of the software.
+This dynamic can directly contribute to Canadian economic growth.

 Publicly available source code enables continuous and broad peer review.
-Whether simply publishing the completed code or opening the development process, the practice of expanding the review and testing process to a wider audience—beyond the development team—ensures increased software reliability and security.
+Whether simply publishing the completed code or opening the development process, the practice of expanding the review and testing process to a wider audience beyond the development team ensures increased software reliability and security.
 Developing in the open also allows for other opinions to help adjust the direction of a product to maximize its usefulness to the community it serves.

 The code created by public administration belongs to the public.
 By developing OSS, we help populate a larger commons that cities, states, businesses, and individuals can participate in.
 This creates real economic value by lowering the burden of replicating similar work or by allowing the private sector to build off of and create new businesses around code developed by the GC.
+OSS is globally recognized as a major enabler of innovation.

 #### Cost

-The total cost of ownership for using any software application involves three over-arching categories of expenses: (1) up-front licensing costs, (2) on-going maintenance and support costs, and (3) software upgrade costs.
+The total cost of ownership for using any software application involves three over-arching categories of expenses: (1) up-front licensing and implementation costs, (2) on-going maintenance and support costs, and (3) software upgrade or transition costs.

 When using OSS, the up-front licensing cost is zero (aside from internal costs of assessing the software and the licence).
 A OSS licence is always “open” and granted to the world, in that it licenses everyone to use the software without any fees due.
 Moreover, due to the fact that OSS licences grant everyone the right to redistribute the software, nearly all OSS packages are available for free download over the internet.

 As well, OSS software often incurs lower on-going maintenance costs.
 With closed-source software, the vendor and its select business partners are quite often the only businesses able to provide adequate support (either because the software licence grants the vendor an exclusive support contract, or due to the vendor's specialized expertise with the software and its sole ability to examine and work with the source code).
 This can potentially undermine competitive tendering and, in some cases, result in poor support with no available alternative.
 OSS, on the other hand, permits anyone to install, fix, and otherwise support the software.
 This can allow for a more competitive tendering of support services amongst firms.
 With respect to software upgrades, some closed-source vendors require licensees to purchase a new licence, or pay an upgrade fee, for new versions of the software.
 For OSS, on the other hand, no new licence is necessary to start using a new version of the software.

-The ability to modify OSS enables rapid response to changing missions and markets.
+The flexibility of OSS enables rapid response to changing missions and markets as well as rapid provisioning of both known and unanticipated users.
+Being scalable in both directions leads to a risk reduction of longer term financial implications (and potential redundant licences).
 Support and maintenance of OSS - as opposed to more burdensome usages of proprietary software - provides a real cost advantage where multiple copies of software are required, or when the user base grows.
 The total cost of ownership is shared with a community, rather than solely the Government of Canada.

 #### Security